The Simpsons opening sequence: Don Hertzfeldt

 The couch gag for the season 26 episode "Clown in the Dumps", which aired on September 28, 2014, was animated by the Academy Award-nominated surrealist animator Don Hertzfeldt, who was recommended to the show by Mike B. Anderson.
-It depicts Homer using a time-traveling remote control to regress to his original 1987 character model from The Tracey Ullman Show then accidentally going into a distant future incarnation of the show called The Sampsans where he and his family have evolved into grotesque, mindless, catchphrase-spouting mutants, which also say to 'buy their merchandise'.
+It depicts Homer using a time-traveling remote control to regress to his original 1987 character model from "The Tracey Ullman Show" then accidentally going into a distant future incarnation of the show called The Sampsans where he and his family have evolved into grotesque, mindless, catchphrase-spouting mutants, which also say to 'buy their merchandise'.
 Homer (now named 'Homar') sees a window, triggering memories of when the show was more pure and genuine, and where in one of the three flashbacks, Marge says 'Still love you Homar'.
 Homer feels sad when he returns to the bastardized world he lives in.
 Al Jean deemed it "crazier than we thought" and "the most insane one we've ever done".

-Pixel art
+The Tracey Ullman Show

-The opening sequence for the season 26 episode "My Fare Lady", which aired on February 15, 2015, was done in a pixel art style, created by Australian animators Paul Robertson and Ivan Dixon.
-Jeremy Dower, an Australian musician, created a chiptune version of the main theme song, which was used in this version.
+The opening sequence for the season 26 episode "My Fare Lady", which aired on February 15, 2015, was done in a The Tracey Ullman Show style, created by Australian animators Paul Robertson and Ivan Dixon.
+Jeremy Dower, an Australian musician, created a 20th Century Fox version of the main theme song, which was used in this version.
+It was first posted on YouTube as “simpsons the tracey ullman show”.